Understanding Common Reasons for eTA Rejection

-Visa applications for South Korea can be rejected for various reasons, many of which stem from issues that can be addressed with careful preparation.
-Below are some of the most common reasons for visa denials:
+eTA applications for South Korea can be rejected for various reasons, many of which stem from issues that can be addressed with careful preparation.
+Below are some of the most common reasons for eTA denials:

 - Incomplete or Incorrect Documentation:Missing, outdated, or inaccurate documents are a leading cause of rejection.
 For instance, failing to provide a valid passport, proof of accommodation, or a detailed travel itinerary can raise red flags.